All Episodes

 I don't know if it does or not.

-The values that that give meaning to life and human civilization.
+The values that give meaning to life and human civilization, those values are never captured by the GDP.

 They're never captured by energy or how many terawatt hours on the power grid.

-So you're you're right.
+So you're right.

-I mean, that's that's what should matter, but we all get caught up in this rat race that actually destroys the quality of life in the quest for something that's artificial, which is uh material wealth.
+I mean, that's what should matter, but we all get caught up in this rat race that actually destroys the quality of life in the quest for something that's artificial, which is material wealth.

 That's great.

-Which is I love that actually.
+Which is, I love that actually.

 Yeah.

-But really, I think the pendulum swing is people that are so focused on technology, and the youngest generation go, well, like all the old guys, they all only want to talk about technology these days.
+And the youngest generation go, well, like all the old guys, they all only want to talk about technology these days.

-I'm just gonna talk about being outside.
+I'm just going to talk about being outside.

 And maybe that's a good thing.

-Well, I I completely agree with you.
+Well, I completely agree with you.

-And you know, I live on a ranch, I I have backyard chickens, and on any given weekend, you know, I'm raking out the chicken coop or collecting eggs or whatever, and I think that's important.
+And on any given weekend, I'm raking out the chicken coop or collecting eggs or whatever.

-Because if the internet goes down, I can still have I can ask and answer any question right on my own computer without an internet.
+So, for example, having your own local AI model like the one we just put out, that's great because if the internet goes down, I can still have, I can ask and answer any question right on my own computer without an internet.

 Imagine growing your own food with the help of a robot that can do a lot of the manual tasks that are laborious.

-You know, I actually think that can be valuable.
+I actually think that can be valuable.

 Yes, open source brains.